-These insurances are both managed by the Swedish Legal, Financial and Administrative Services Agency (Kammarkollegiet).
-Please note that illness, parental benefit or withdrawal of temporary parental benefit must be reported to email@example.com no later than on the second day of sick leave or parental leave.
+These insurance schemes are both managed by the Swedish Legal, Financial and Administrative Services Agency (Kammarkollegiet).
+Please note that illness, parental benefit or claiming of temporary parental benefit must be reported to email@example.com no later than on the second day of sick leave or parental leave.

 Doctoral Studies in the Disciplinary Domain of Science and Technology

 Application and tuition fees for PhD students